VedantKh/personal/src/routes/writings/reference-check.md

 ---
-title: What to look for in potential investors
+title: Part 3 - What to look for in potential investors
 date: '2025-08-15'
 ---